 2. Tinea Corporis - Ringworm on your body.

 First symptom, a round flat patch anywhere on skin.

-3. Tinea pedis - Ringworm on your feet, also called Athlete's Foot.
+3. Tinea pedis - A fungal infection on the feet, also called Athlete's Foot.

 4. Tinea Cruris - Ringworm around your groin area (jock itch).